 The program was created in 2008 with the intent to help high-risk industrial operations to take preventive measures, improve housekeeping practices, and utilize BMPs to minimize stormwater pollution.
-Water Services Department continued to implement the Stormwater Self-assessment Program at 12 participating facilities.
-Five facilities renewed their Stormwater No-exposure certificates.
+Water Services Department continued to implement the Stormwater Self-assessment Program at 13 participating facilities.